michael-kricheldorf/flare-forecast.github.io-wiki/Manage-Files-on-S3-Using-RClone.md

-# What is RClone?
+# What is Rclone?

 Rclone is a platform-independent command-line program to manage files on cloud storage.
-We are interested in its support for S3 object storage, including Minio.
+We are interested in its support for S3 object storage, including MiniIO.

-# Install RClone
+# Install Rclone

 To install rclone on Linux/macOS/BSD systems, run: